Bettsongy/PickMyClass.Github.io/about.md

 - Education: University of Utah Computer Science B.S degree
 - Building exciting projects to solve real world problems
 - Root for PickMyClasses!
-- [LinkededIn] https://www.linkedin.com/in/kaijie-fu-35a0671b3/ (connect if you want to invest on PMC)

 ### Kaijie Fu [LinkedIn](https://www.linkedin.com/in/kaijie-fu-35a0671b3/) (connect if you want to invest on PMC)